plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/gpu/pixel_wrangling.md

         GPU bots.
-    *   In this case you'll upload CLs to Gerrit to perform reverts (optionally using the new "Revert" button in the UI), and might consider using `TBR=` to speed through trivial and urgent CLs.
+    *   In this case you'll upload CLs to Gerrit to perform reverts (optionally using the new "Revert" button in the UI), and might consider using `Tbr:` to speed through trivial and urgent CLs.
 In general, try to send all CLs through the commit queue.
     *   Contact bajones, kainino, kbr, vmiura, zmo, or another member of the Chrome GPU team who's already a committer for help landing patches or